wrightmat/wrightmat.github.io/obsidian/dnd/characters/Ridara Tan Lorghalen.md

 #dmpc

-Attitude: Helpful
+Attitude:: Helpful
-Gender: Female
+Gender:: Female
-Occupation: Bard / Druid
+Occupation:: Bard / Druid
-Race: Gnome
+Race:: Gnome

 Ridara is a veteran adventurer and stonesinger from the island of Lorghalen.
 She was convinced to come along with the party in order to keep the elementals used on their ship in line.